quacksouls/lyf/doc/hello.md

 > **Exercise 1.** Launch Bitburner via
 > [Steam](https://store.steampowered.com/app/1812820/Bitburner/) or visit the
 > [online version](https://danielyxie.github.io/bitburner/).
 Get to know the
-> interface and what the other tabs have to offer.
+> interface and what the various tabs have to offer.

 ## Your first program